Automattic/republication-tracker-tool/readme.txt

 == Installation ==

-1. Upload `plugin-name.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+1. Activate the plugin through the 'Plugins' menu in WordPress
-3. Add the widget to your per-post sidebars.
+2. Add the widget to your per-post sidebars.
 It doesn't work outside of single post pages.

 == Frequently Asked Questions ==